-- O Health Choice beneficiaries will use this process for PHP determinations.
+- Health Choice beneficiaries will use this process for PHP determinations.
 Currently, Health Choice beneficiaries are not enrolled in LME/MCOs and do not engage in the LME/MCO appeals process.
 Health Choice beneficiaries will use the existing process in G.S.
-108A-70.29 for appeals not related to PHPs, as set forth in Section 7. - o The length of time in which a LME/MCO must respond to a grievance is shortened from 90 days to 30 days under G.S.
-108D-12(b), and the 30-day timeframe also applies to PHPs. - o PHP enrollees, but not LME/MCO enrollees, who are Medicaid recipients must be granted reinstatement of benefits if requested within 30 days after the adverse benefit determination notice was sent and certain other conditions are met under G.S.
-108D-13(c1), 108D-14(c1), and G.S.
-108D-15(g). - Section 1 also makes conforming changes to existing grievance and appeals processes in accordance with changes in federal law that have recently occurred. - Sections 4 and 5 add references to PHPs in the General Statutes. - Section 10 exempts contract disputes between PHPs and DHHS from Chapter 150B contested case hearings at the Office of Administrative Hearings under G.S.
-150B-1. - Section 11 allows a PHP to be named as the sole respondent in a contested case at the Office of Administrative Hearings related to a notice of resolution issued by the PHP, under G.S.
+108A-70.29 for appeals not related to PHPs, as set forth in Section 7. - The length of time in which a LME/MCO must respond to a grievance is shortened from 90 days to 30 days under G.S.
+108D-12(b), and the 30-day timeframe also applies to PHPs. - Section 1 also makes conforming changes to existing grievance and appeals processes to conform with federal law and regulations. - Sections 4, 5, and 9A add references to PHPs in the General Statutes. - Section 10 exempts contract disputes between PHPs and DHHS from Chapter 150B contested case hearings at the Office of Administrative Hearings under G.S.
+150B-1. - Section 11 allows a PHP to be named as the sole respondent in a contested case at the Office of Administrative Hearings related to a notice of resolution issued by the PHP under G.S.
 150B-23.
-The circumstances when a PHP may be named as a respondent are the same as when an LME/MCO may be named as a respondent under current law. - Section 14 directs the codification of the Medicaid Transformation legislation, S.L.
+The circumstances when a PHP may be named as a respondent are the same as when an LME/MCO may be named as a respondent under current law. - Section 12 modifies the Medicaid Transformation legislation to be consistent with the 1115 waiver approved by CMS by allowing the foster care and adoption assistance population to remain in the current fee-for-service and LME/MCO system instead of enrolling in PHPs beginning November 1, 2019.
+This section requires the foster care and adoption assistance population to be phased in to PHP coverage within five years of the date that standard benefit plans begin, but does not specify what type of PHP benefit plan will eventually cover this population. - Section 14 directs the codification of the Medicaid Transformation legislation, S.L.
 2015-245, as amended, into the General Statutes.
-Sections 2, 3, 9, 12, and 13 make technical changes related to codification. - Section 15 replaces references to the Division of Medical Assistance in the General Statutes with references to the Division of Health Benefits.
+Sections 1, 2, 3, 9, 12, 13, and 13A make technical changes related to codification. - Section 15 replaces references to the Division of Medical Assistance in the General Statutes with references to the Division of Health Benefits.